-HENDERSONVILLE, Tennessee—The U.S. hotel industry in November reported increases in all three key performance metrics, according to data from STR.
+HENDERSONVILLE, Tennessee—The U.S. hotel industry reported increases in all three key performance metrics during November 2012, according to data from STR.

 VP, Digital Media & Communication

 Director, Public Relations